 Dad, it is your privilege and responsibility to do this for your son.
 Mom, if there is no dad in your son’s life to do it, then you must.
 And daughters of course must be taught as well.

 If you’re a dad, first teach yourself these truths about pornography, and then teach your son, because you cannot teach what you do not know any more than you can come from where you’ve not been.

 God spoke a wonderful truth into the lives of young men and women in Psalm 119:9-16.
 The problem of pornography is addressed right here.

-“How can a young man cleanse his way?” verse 9 asks.
-“Cleanse” indicates it’s necessary, and the Hebrew word “way” means “a rut, a well-travelled path, a groove.”
+“How can a young man cleanse his way?”
+Psalm 119:9 asks.
+“Cleanse” indicates it’s necessary, and the Hebrew word “way” means “a rut, a well-traveled path, a groove.”

 That is, we fall into patterns of thought.
 The devil cuts a track, a groove in our mind.
 We have a one-track mind, a muddy mind.
 The Bible tells us that a young person can take an unclean way and have it cleansed.
 But the very fact that God tells us it needs to be cleansed speaks of great danger.